jemmy512/book-notes/Linux/linux-kernel-proc.md

             if (!ret)
                 return -1; /* No targets found */

+            /* 1.2 pick the cpu which run task previously
-            /* We prioritize the last CPU that the task executed on since
+             * We prioritize the last CPU that the task executed on since
              * it is most likely cache-hot in that location. */ if (cpumask_test_cpu(cpu, lowest_mask))
                 return cpu;

+            /* 1.3 pick from sched domain
-            /* Otherwise, we consult the sched_domains span maps to figure
+             * Otherwise, we consult the sched_domains span maps to figure
              * out which CPU is logically closest to our hot cache data. */ if (!cpumask_test_cpu(this_cpu, lowest_mask)) this_cpu = -1; /* Skip this_cpu opt if not among lowest */